nathanielop/achievements/README.md

 ### Running Achievement Scripts

-Gain any individual achievement by running the name of that achievement directly;
+Gain any individual achievement by running the name of that achievement directly; e.g. `bash bin/quickdraw`

 #### Example
 `bash pullshark`